webida/webida-server/README.md

 Server platform
 ======

-Server platform for web based IDE
+- Server platform for web based IDE.
+- Do you want to read more simpler guide?
+Check [Quick Guide](./doc/quick-guide.md) first.

 ### Prerequisites